elModo7/pokemon-crystal-data-mining/README.md

 3. Run Pokemon Crystal SRT.exe

-   1. If you download from source you will need to download AutoHotkey v1, and compile it.
+   1. If you download from source you will need to download AutoHotkey v1, and compile "_Pokemon Crystal SRT.ahk_".

    2. Do **NOT rename** the files, it needs to be "*Pokemon Crystal SRT.exe*".